thecodejuicer/katacoda-scenarios/part3_operators/step2_binary_operators.md

 </pre>

 ##### Order of Operations
-Just like in arithmetic, Java enforces an order of operations.
+Just like in arithmetic, Java enforces an order of operations \(as do most languages\).
 We will cover it in more detail later.
-I bring it up now because of the example above.
+I bring it up now because the assignment operator is a special case.
 ```
 l1 = l2 = l3 = 183L;
 ```